Aquafina-water-bottle/jp-mining-note/docs/docs/jpmnhandlebars.md

 # Compatability with other Handlebars

-- compatability with other handlebars:
-    - fully compatable SO LONG AS your other handlebars are based off of the most recent set of default handlebars
+These handlebars are fully compatable SO LONG AS your other handlebars are based off of the most recent set of default handlebars.
+A non-example is the classic animecard's `{test}`.
-    - main example: classic animecard's `{test}` is based around outdated handlebars, and is therefore incompatible with these handlebars.
+`{test}` requires outdated handlebars in order to work, and is therefore incompatible with these handlebars.

+There are two reasons why these handlebars are compatible with most other handlebars:

-    - everything is purposefully prefixed with `jpmn` (or `_jpmn`) to not interfere with other handlebars
+- Everything is prefixed with `jpmn` (or `_jpmn`).
-- e.g. you can use marv's `freq` handlebars by simply copy/pasting and using it as normal
-    - since `freq` is not an existing marker
+    These prefixes prevent the JPMN handlebars from overriding any other custom handlebars you may have defined.
+- These handlebars do not modify the default handlebars code.
+This is in order to preserve the original handlebars functionality, and so other handlebars can rely on the original handlebars to work properly.